Version: 2022.3

 ’s Static Editor Flags.

-Contribute GI: On / Receive GI: Light Probes Set the color to display when ContributorGI is enabled in the GameObject’s Static Editor Flags, and the Renderer’s ReceiveGI property is set to LightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
+Contribute GI: On / Receive GI: Light Probes The color to display when ContributorGI is enabled in the GameObject’s Static Editor Flags, and the Renderer’s ReceiveGI property is set to LightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

 See in Glossary